 If you have to make a special journey to their office to get to the interview you can claim back your travel expenses.
-For this reason, the fraud section may arrange the interview at your Jobcentre Plus on the day that you normally have to sign on if you are on Jobseekers Allowance.
+For this reason, they may arrange the interview at your Jobcentre Plus on the day that you normally have to sign on.

 Who will be there?

-Sometimes there is only one interviewer, from the fraud section, but it is not unusual for there to be two.
-If you have asked for an interpreter, a trained interpreter who speaks your language should be there: they should only interpret and not add anything to the interview.
+Sometimes there is only one interviewer but it is not unusual for there to be two.
+If you have asked for an interpreter, a trained interpreter who speaks your language should be there too.
+They should only interpret and not add anything to the interview.

 What will happen?

-All of the interview should be taped.
-Very occasionally the interview is not tape recorded.
-If it's not tape recorded the interviewer should make a full written record of the interview and at the end you’ll be asked to sign to say that it's accurate: take the time to read it thoroughly and correct anything you think isn’t right.
+All of the interview should be recorded and you should not be asked any questions about what has happened until the recording machine has been switched on.
+Very occasionally the interview is not recorded.
+If it isn’t recorded the interviewer should make a full written record of the interview, and at the end you’ll be asked to sign to say that it's accurate.
+Before signing, take the time to read it thoroughly and correct anything you think isn’t right.
 Do not sign it if you don’t think it is correct.

-They should begin with the caution (see section 2) and should check that you understand it and that you know your rights.
-Do not be afraid to say you do not: Most people don't.
-Ask them to explain in every day language what the caution means.
-Only agree that you understand them when you do.
+They should begin with the caution (see What is an interview under caution?) and should check that you understand it and that you know your rights.
+Do not be afraid to say you do not - most people don't.
+Ask them to explain in everyday language what the caution means.
+Only agree that you understand when you do.

 They should tell you what they suspect and why, give you details of the evidence they have and ask you to tell them your side of the story.
 However, they may just start asking you questions without explaining what it’s about.

 They are unlikely to be able to tell you what will happen after the interview but they should be able to tell you roughly when they’ll next contact you.
-They may tell you about some of the things that could happen – see 'After the interview under caution' - or if they are likely to want to interview you again.
+They may tell you about some of the things that could happen – see What might they do after the interview under caution? - or if they are likely to want to interview you again.

 What can you do?

-Ask to see, and have time to read, any information they mention – see box above.
+- Ask to see, and have time to read, any information they mention.
 (There are, though, some things they don’t have to tell you, such as who told them something.)
 It may be reasonable to refuse to discuss things that they haven’t given you the chance to look at.

-If at any point you feel intimidated or don’t understand, tell them this and ask them to slow down.
-Don’t be afraid to repeat things, or to ask them to explain if you’re not clear what they are asking or feel they are asking something unfairly.
+- If at any point you feel intimidated or don’t understand, tell them this and ask them to slow down.
+Don’t be afraid to ask them to repeat things, or to ask them to explain if you’re not clear what they are asking or feel they are asking something unfairly.

-Whatever they say or do: stay calm.
-If you feel upset, ask for a break: a short breather may help to give you time to think what to say, or to regain your control.
+- Whatever they say or do, try to stay calm.
+If you feel upset, ask for a break.
+A short breather may help give you time to think what to say, or to regain your control.

-If you don’t feel that you can carry on the interview without getting too upset, or saying something you might regret, it is better to say that you want to end the interview.
-If you do decide to leave the interview try and explain why, preferably while the tape is still running, to help them avoid taking it the wrong way.
+- If you don’t feel that you can carry on with the interview without getting upset, or saying something you might regret, it is better to say that you want to end the interview.
+If you do decide to leave the interview, try to explain why, preferably while the tape is still running, to help them avoid taking it the wrong way.
 For example, “I’m getting upset and flustered.
 I want to have time to think about what you have said and take advice.”

-If they suggest that you agree to something so as to avoid going to court: don’t agree without taking advice first, especially if you feel they are putting you under pressure.
+- If they suggest that you should agree to something so as to avoid going to court: don’t agree without taking advice first, especially if you feel they are putting you under pressure.

-If you have any questions at the end of the interview, try and ask them before the tape machine is turned off.
+- If you have any questions at the end of the interview, try to ask them before the tape machine is turned off.

-Can I get a copy of the tape?
+Can I get a copy of the recording?

-Whether or not you have a right to a copy of the tape will depend on the outcome of the DWP/council investigation into your case.
+Whether or not you have a right to a copy of the recording will depend on the outcome of the investigation into your case.
 They can refuse to let you have a copy if:

 - They have decided to take no further action against you because they now realise you have done nothing illegal.

-If they decide that you should be given a penalty or a caution, or should be prosecuted (see page *), then they have to give you a copy of the tape if you ask for one.
+If they decide that you should be given a penalty or a caution, or should be prosecuted, then they have to give you a copy of the recording if you ask for one.

-If you are unsure if you have a right to the tape you can ask them.
-They then have to tell you if you can have a copy, and if so you should be given information explaining how to get it (this usually involves writing in and asking for it).
+If you are unsure whether you have a right to the recording you can ask them.
+They then have to tell you if you can have a copy, and if so you should be given written information explaining how to get it (this usually involves writing in and asking for it).